20-Year Preventive Health Strategy

 - people of low socioeconomic status

-We will work with the Premier’s Health and Wellbeing Advisory Council to inform the Strategy.
+The Premier’s Health and Wellbeing Advisory Council will meet multiple times to provide input and guidance on the Strategy.

 What happens next?

-Your feedback will shape Tasmania’s health policy for the next 20 years.
-We’ll review all submissions and use them to finalise the Strategy.
-Stay tuned for regular updates!
+Your feedback will help shape Tasmania’s approach to preventive health for the next 20 years.

 Stay informed